mikeal/ZDAG/SPEC.md

 compression so that we can keep the offset small and maximize the effect of DELTA compression.
-The one case where we do not use a 0 or 1 for termination is in a normal (untyped) list because we cannot use DELTA compression (lists are not deterministically sorted) and we prefer to reserve 0 and 1 for inline VARINT's because they are quire common, so we assign a token for list termination instead.
+The one case where we do not use a 0 or 1 for termination is in a normal (untyped) list because we cannot use DELTA compression (lists are not deterministically sorted) and we prefer to reserve 0 for inline VARINT's because it's quite common, so we assign a token for list termination instead.

 We use 255 and below for tokens.
 This allows the parsing